TodePond/TodePondDotCom/wikiblogarden/social-media/what-is-rss/matt-webb-answered/readme.md

 > Well, it's more like [a blog](/wikiblogarden/my-wikiblogarden) really.

 You craft your feed by subscribing to other feeds (?).
 You can see them all in [a feed-reader](https://play.google.com/store/apps/details?id=com.nononsenseapps.feeder.play).
-But if that's too weird for you, you can also just [read them online](https://nonnullish.pages.dev/feed.xml).
+But if that's too weird for you, you can also just [read them online](/feed).
 Most people style them so they look nice - just like normal websites.
+I don't do that yet, I just generate some [Hypertadi](/wikiblogarden/tadi-web) with a leftover script I had.

 ## What is a memex?